svalinn/DAGMC/doc/contribute/devtheory.rst

 First, the OBB tree for each surface is built.
 This is built top down where the top level is an OBB that contains all the surface’s facets.
 Then the set of facets is split roughly in half and two new OBBs form around each of the new sets.
-This continues until each of the OBBs the level contains a single facet.
-A 2D example is given below where a single surface has been faceted and the orresponding OBB tree is created.
+This continues until each of the OBBs the level contains a small number of facets.
+A 2D example is given below where a single surface has been faceted and the corresponding OBB tree is created.

 ..  image:: red-tree.png
     :height: 300